 Any further transmission uses the last DR used.

 Another important consideration in system design for device management is how often a device will join-check or just rejoin the network.
 The design of the LoRaWAN network for Class A devices enables very low power use thanks to its uplink-centric approach.
 This maximizes the amount of real data traffic while keeping the protocol overhead to a minimum; it does not waste power or bandwidth receiving synchronization messages from the network.
 The potential issue with this approach is a device that is out of sync with the network will not be aware of the situation.
 A device could continue to send data to the gateway without the device knowing that its information is being forwarded to the network.

 The following approaches can help minimize the amount of time a device sends messages to the network that the network cannot receive.

 This does not mean sending an ACK request with every message.
 Sending an ACK request with every message is a waste of power and bandwidth.
 This approach recommends sending the ACK request on a reasonable subset of messages, from one to 25 percent, depending on the update rate and sensitivity to lost data if the device and network get out of sync.
 For example, if a device is programmed to send an update every three hours and the application can tolerate up to 24 hours of loss, only three out of 24 (or one out of eight) messages need to be sent with an ACK request.
 If the ACK request is not received, the device should try to rejoin within the limitations described in section 3.1.1.

 Send a LinkCheckReq Message

 This approach is like sending occasional messages with ACK requests and may be easier to implement when using device-side logic.
 By occasionally sending a zero-byte LinkCheckReq message, the server can respond to the device and confirm that it is still joined to the network.
-If the server does not receive a response, it can assume that the device is no longer on the network and can send another join request.
+If the device does not receive a response from the server, it can assume that the device is no longer on the network and can send another join request.

 Start a new Join Request on a Regular Basis